CodeFractal/task-canvas/readme.md

 - Holding Shift and scrolling the mouse wheel up or down Zoom in and out by:
 - Holding Ctrl and scrolling up (to zoom in) or down (to zoom out)
+- Holding Ctrl and pressing + (to zoom in) or - (to zoom out) Reset zoom by:
+- Holding Ctrl and pressing '0'

 ### Move Tasks
 Move a task by: